-Figure 1 - Schematic of the ECV concept: knowing existing climate relevant observing capabilities, climate datasets, and the level of scientific understanding of the climate system are the foundations (lower-left box) necessary for selecting the ECVs from a pool of climate system variables.
-In addition, guidance is needed to make practical use of the ECVs (lower-right box): user requirements capture the data quality needs of science, services, and policy; climate specific principles guide the operation of observing systems and infrastructure; and guidelines facilitate the transparent generation of ECV data records.
-The latter address the availability of metadata, provisions for data curation and distribution, and the need for quality assessment and peer review.
+Figure 18.
+Schematic of the ECV concept: knowing existing climate-relevant observing capabilities, climate datasets, and the level of scientific understanding of the climate system are the foundations (lower-left) necessary for selecting the ECVs from a pool of climatesystem variables.
+In addition, guidance is needed to make practical use of the ECVs (lower-right): user requirements capture the data-quality needs of science, services, and policy; climate-specific principles guide the operation of observing systems and infrastructure; and guidelines facilitate the transparent generation of ECV data records.
+The latter address the availability of metadata, provisions for data curation and distribution and the need for quality assessment and peer review.

-SOURCE: Bojinski et al 2014

-Cost-effectiveness: Generating and • archiving data on the variable is affordable, mainly relying on coordinated observing systems using proven technology, taking advantage where possible of historical datasets.
+Source: Bojinski, S. et al., 2014 relying on coordinated observing systems using proven technology, taking advantage where possible of historical datasets.

-A Climate Data Record (CDR) is a time series of measurements of sufficient length, consistency, and continuity to determine climate variability and change.
-These changes may be small and occur over long time periods (seasonal, inter-annual, and decadal to centennial) compared to the short-term changes that are monitored for weather forecasting.
-Climate Data Records can be created by merging data from surface, atmosphere, and space-based systems across decades.
-(NRC, 2004).
+A climate data record (CDR) is a time series of measurements of sufficient length, consistency and continuity to determine climate variability and change.
+These changes may be small and occur over long time periods (seasonal, interannual and decadal to centennial) compared to the short-term changes that are monitored for weather forecasting.
+Climate data records can be created by merging data from surface, atmosphere and space-based systems across decades (NRC, 2004).